 The value in Certified seed

 Certified seed is recognizable by the blue Certified tag of the Canadian Food Inspection Agency (CFIA) that accompanies each sale of seed.
 This tag means the seed and crop has been inspected by an officially recognized third-party agency, been produced by dedicated Canadian seed growers according to stringent requirements.
 It has undergone a carefully monitored production process, passed the quality assurance requirements of varietal purity, germination and freedom from impurities, and is ready for commercial use.

-Only about 20% of growers in Western Canada make the choice to buy Certified cereal seed with the balance opting for farm-saved.
+Only about 20% of growers in Western Canada make the choice to buy Certified cereal seed each year with the balance opting for farm-saved.
 “There are distinct benefits to growing Certified cereal seed and those who are reluctant to buy new genetics may be leaving money on the table,” adds Jackson.
 Currently it is estimated growers trade up their genetics and purchase Certified seed every five years on average.
 Jackson believes that it should be more frequent.
 “Growers aren’t likely to choose Certified seed every year, but they should be upgrading their agronomics and varietal purity more frequently than every five,” says Jackson.

 The bottom line

 A great deal of care and attention is spent to ensure that Certified seed will serve the needs of growers.

 “Certified seed is a good investment to make,” says Jackson.
 “For 200 acres of seed, a grower may spend around $1500 more on Certified seed than if they used bin run or farm-saved seed.
 This is a relatively small investment to ensure the best possible purity and yield potential.”